cjoy/cs9321/notes/3_data-analytics.md

     - Discover groups or outliers

 # Clustering
-- Finding a way to group data in a data-sets (putting them in clusters)
+- Finding a way to group data in a datasets (putting them in clusters)
 - Data points within the same cluster should be close or similar in some way
 - Data points in different clusters should be far away or differ in some way